 EXTRA!
 EXTRA!
 Read all about it!

-THE SUGARPLUM TREE received 1st place in C.I.P.A. .
-(Colorado Independent Publishing Association) 2020 EVVY awards in the category, Children’s Picture Books.
+THE SUGARPLUM TREE received 1st place in the CIPA EVVY AWARDS, 2020!
+(Colorado Independent Publishing Association) Category: Children’s Picture Books.

 THE SUGARPLUM TREE is a book about kindness.
 It describes the loneliness and sadness of a tree that is different than other trees.
 It is a story that will be enjoyed by young children and also help them understand how to be kind to children who are not the same as they are.
 BUSTER THE BULLY is about a young boy with low self-esteem who bullies students in his new school.
 A safe, supportive school environment, a kind, smart kid and a tornado help to change the way Buster acts and feels.